 Alternative compensation revenue was added to the general education program by the 2005 Legislature as a funding mechanism for the alternative teacher professional pay system.
-Beginning in fiscal year 2015, Q-Comp is removed from general education revenue and becomes a separate categorical revenue program.
+Beginning in fiscal year 2015, Q-Comp was removed from general education revenue and became a separate categorical revenue program.
 The alternative teacher professional pay system, referred to as Q-comp (short for quality compensation), often requires participating school districts and their teachers to develop an educational improvement plan and an alternative teacher pay system.
 A school district's alternative teacher compensation plan must be approved by the Commissioner of Education before a school district can access alternative compensation revenue.
-As of September 1, 2015, the Commissioner of Education had approved Q-comp plans for 86 school districts and 69 charter schools; another two schools have applications pending.
+As of September 1, 2016, the Commissioner of Education had approved Q-comp plans for 105 school districts and 75 charter schools; another three school districts and two charter schools have applications pending.